Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.

 Bowel cancer that has spread to other parts of the body might cause symptoms such as pain.
 The symptoms you have depend upon where the cancer has spread to.

 Treatment to control symptoms might include:

 - a tube (stent) to relieve symptoms from a bowel blockage

 - a tube to drain fluid from a swollen tummy (abdomen)

 - medicines to help control symptoms such as pain or feeling sick

-Chemotherapy, surgery, radiotherapy and targeted cancer drugs can all help to control symptoms as well.
+Chemotherapy, surgery, radiotherapy and targeted and immunotherapy drugs can all help to control symptoms as well.

 - whether you need extra appointments

 - the distance you need to travel to and from hospital

 You might have to make further choices as your situation changes.
 It helps to find out as much as possible each time.
 You can stop a treatment whenever you want to if you find it too much to cope with.